jpotts/alfresco-developer-series/webscripts/tutorial/tutorial.md

 ### Deploying the whitepaper web script

-If you have everything your customizations need in a single project, you can use the Alfresco Maven SDK to launch Alfresco using an embedded Alfresco application server and H2 database.
-However, this tutorial has several dependencies that are in separate projects, each of which are packaged as individual AMPs.
-So to deploy the web scripts that are part of this tutorial you will need an Alfresco server that has the following AMPs already installed:
+Recall that after you bootstrapped this project from the "all-in-one" archetype, you edited the pom.xml file to add the content, behavior, and actions AMPs as dependencies.
+That means you can easily test your web script by firing up the embedded Tomcat server and your webscripts will have the dependencies they expect.
+Plus, you'll be able to log in to Share and create test content, run the custom actions from the actions tutorial, and so on.

+The dependencies from the earlier tutorials do the following:

-* **content-tutorial-repo**.
+* **content-tutorial-platform-jar**.
 This is required because the web script looks for content with the `sc:isActive` flag set and that's defined in the SomeCo Content Model that is part of that project.
-* **behavior-tutorial-repo**.
+* **behavior-tutorial-platform-jar**.
 This is required because it contains a behavior that calculates the average rating for a piece of content and because it has the rating.js server-side JavaScript file that the controllers in this tutorial import.
-* **actions-tutorial-repo**.
+* **actions-tutorial-platform-jar**.
 This one is optional.
 It contains a UI action that is used to set the `sc:isActive` flag from within the Alfresco Share user interface.

+Running the embedded Tomcat server with these dependencies installed automatically for you is really convenient.
+At some point, you'll want to deploy to an actual Alfresco installation.

 You can deploy these AMPs to your Alfresco installation using the "apply_amps.sh" script.
 Alternatively, you can use the "alfresco:install" plugin that is part of the Alfresco Maven SDK to install each one.

-For example, on my machine, I have all three of those projects checked out from source as well as the webscripts-tutorial-repo project.
+For example, on my machine, I have all three of those projects checked out from source as well as the webscripts-tutorial-platform-jar project.
 And, I have Alfresco running in $TOMCAT_HOME with an exploded Alfresco WAR.
 So, for each project I can do this: